BLKSerene/Wordless/README.md

 Email        |blkserene@gmail.com
 [WeChat](https://www.wechat.com/en/) Official Account|![WeChat Official Account](/src/imgs/wechat_official_account.jpg)

-**Important Note**: I CANNOT GUARANTEE that all emails will always be checked or replied in time.
-I WILL NOT REPLY to irrelevant emails and I reserve the right to BLOCK AND/OR REPORT people who send me spam emails.

 ## Citing
 If you publish work that uses Wordless, please cite as follows.